 - Workplace Transport: the risk of injury from moving vehicles is present in almost all workplace

-Still having trouble thinking about what may or may not be a hazard in your workplace?
+Still having trouble thinking about ‘what is a hazard?’ hazard in your workplace?

-Let’s take a deeper look at some of the broader hazard categories that are used.
+Let’s take a deeper look at some of the broader categories that are used when asking ‘what is a hazard?’.
 This should help us understand how widespread they can be across any organisation……

 Physical hazards cover a whole range of elements within the workplace environment.
 Something to remember is that they may cause harm to the human body with or without actually touching it.